Sick Sinus Syndrome

 - Intrinsic causes (problems within the heart tissue), such as degeneration of the sinus node, long-term illness, or surgical injury

 - Extrinsic causes (outside factors acting on the heart tissue), such as exposure to toxins or certain pharmacological agents

 - Heart palpitations

 - Confusion or lightheadedness

 - Facial flushing

-- Electrocardiogram (ECG) —measures the electrical activity of the heart and can detect abnormal heart rhythms
+- Electrocardiogram (EKG)—measures the electrical activity of the heart and can detect abnormal heart rhythms

 - Holter monitoring—continuous monitoring to observe episodes of tachycardia and bradycardia over an extended period of time

 - Electrophysiology study (EPS)—invasive test where electrical wires are placed into the heart to test the conduction system of the heart